EthanQY/EthanQY.github.io/hobbies.md

 # Hobbies

 Qianyi enjoys many hobbies, even if he doesn’t claim to be an expert in all of them.
-They ultimately fuel his research.

 ## Motorsport